Schools for Aspiring Orthopedic Cast Technicians

 Certificate for Orthopedic Cast Technicians

 A certificate in orthopedic technology is typically designed to be completed in one year.
-Coursework might include cast fitting, traction configuration, anatomy, histology and minor surgical procedures.
 Clinical experiences, supervised by a faculty member or orthopedic surgeon, are typically required.
+Coursework might include:

 Associate Degree for Orthopedic Cast Technicians

 Associate degree programs in orthopedic technology differ from certificate programs in that they typically require the completion of general education requirements, though the number of requirements differs by school.
-Orthopedic coursework might include anatomy and physiology, medical terminology and study of medical instruments needed to apply, fit and maintain braces, splints and casts.
-Clinical practicums are typically required.
+Clinical practicums are typically required and students learn to apply, fit and maintain braces, splints and casts.
+Orthopedic coursework might include:

 Bachelor's Degree in Athletic Training

 A bachelor's degree in athletic training can be completed in four years.
-Coursework relevant to orthopedic technology might include injury prevention, anatomy and physiology, orthopedic diagnosis and orthopedic treatment.
+As with orthopedic technology programs, students complete clinical experience requirements.
+Coursework relevant to orthopedic technology might include:

 Related to Schools for Aspiring Orthopedic Cast Technicians